trussworks/Engineering-Playbook/developing/growth/README.md

 estimate for a ticket.
 From time to time, it will be appropriate to restrict exploration and "just get the ticket done", but that should happen infrequently.

+If someone is interested in a topic that is not related to their client work, a separate plan will need to be made.
+That might involve changing client teams, changing client projects, or joining Truss Reserve.